weetime/chrome-calculator/README.md

 - Recursive parsing for handling nested parentheses and function calls
 - Priority handling for different mathematical operators
 - Support for both radian and degree modes in trigonometric calculations
+- Theming system using CSS variables for dynamic styles
 - Keyboard input handling for improved user experience
 - Intuitive mode switching for trigonometric functions
 - Internationalization (i18n) with support for multiple languages